GRE 330 - Samar Haider

 Get a full night’s sleep.
 I cannot stress this enough.
 You need to be completely alert during the test.
-You might also want to eat your favourite breakfast to get you in a good mood.
+You might also want to eat your favorite breakfast to get you in a good mood.

 Do not stress about the test on test day.
 There is nothing you can do now but enjoy the ride.

 After the first three sections, you’ll have the option to take a ten-minute break which you should definitely avail to stretch your legs or have a drink of water.
-There is also one-minute delay between each section that you can skip or wait out.
+There is also a one-minute delay between each section that you can skip or wait out.
 I would suggest the latter; there is no need to rush things.

 Try to complete each section early and then go back to recheck all your answers.
 You might find some careless mistakes.

-Use your keyboard’s numpad instead of the mouse to operate the on-screen calculator.
+Use your keyboard’s Numpad instead of the mouse to operate the on-screen calculator.
 This is a life-saver.
 And finally, the golden words: read the questions before you begin to attempt them.

 This piece was not in any way meant to be a holistic GRE preparation plan.
-I’m sure I’ve missed out a lot of great resources that are out there.
+I’m sure I’ve missed out on a lot of great resources that are out there.
 The purpose of this was only to share my own story and some advice I would give past-me had I had the chance.
 I hope you can learn from my experience and do a better job at the test.
 If this article helps a single one of you to raise your score by a point, or even just encourages you to take the test now that you know it’s not that hard, I would consider the time and effort put into writing this well spent.